-Budgeted cost: £41,200
+Budgeted cost: £29,990

 Activity Evidence that supports this approach Challenge number(s) addressed Provide pastoral support and social support sessions for vulnerable children.
 Vulnerable children are given support for managing their worries, their emotional wellbeing and mental health.
 They are better equipped to engage in social activities too.
 The pastoral team receives regular, up-to-date training.
-From Government Review Pupils with better health and wellbeing are likely to achieve better academically.
+Pupils with better health and wellbeing are likely to achieve better academically.
 Effective social and emotional competencies are associated with greater health and wellbeing, and better achievement.
 The culture, ethos and environment of a school influences the health and wellbeing of pupils and their readiness to learn.
-3, 4 Monitor attendance/ punctuality and support parents in understanding the importance of being at school.
-Monitor COVID absence and provide support (technology, food vouchers etc) Attendance at school is vital to narrowing learning gaps and improving life chances.
-1, 2, 3, 4, 5 Employment of a Family Support Worker.
+4, 5 Monitor attendance/ punctuality and support parents in understanding the importance of being at school.
+Attendance at school is vital to narrowing learning gaps and improving life chances.
+6 Employment of a Family Support Worker.
 This includes overseeing work with outside agencies and maintaining good relationships and communication between school and family.
 Outside agencies may include counselling, No Limits, Foodbank etc. From Government Review Parental involvement in the form of 'at-home good parenting' has a significant positive effect on children's achievement and adjustment even after all other factors shaping attainment have been taken out of the equation.
 In the primary age range the impact caused by different levels of parental involvement is much bigger than differences associated with variations in the quality of schools.
 The scale of the impact is evident across all social classes and all ethnic groups.
 (Desforges 2003).
-4 Provide a subsidy for PP children as needed towards trips, uniform, PE kit, music lessons etc All children are included in trips and visits and have the correct kit to take part in school activities.
+4, 5, 6 Provide a subsidy for PP children as needed towards trips, uniform, PE kit, music lessons etc All children are included in trips and visits and have the correct kit to take part in school activities.
 They have opportunities to learn instruments and other activities.
-3

-Total budgeted cost: £85,300
+Total budgeted cost: £93,852